almaleh/Random-Quote-Machine/README.md

 My first React project.
-Don't have a good reason to use Redux here (barely any state), but I'm doing it anyway for practice.
+There's no good reason to use Redux here (barely any state), but I'm doing it anyway for practice.

+I'm keeping most of the code in one file to run it in CodePen.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).